Biefeld-Brown effect and space curvature of electromagnetic field: Biefeld -Brown effect

 where ${\varepsilon}$ is relative permittivity of material, ${\varepsilon_0}$ is absolute permittivity of vacuum, S is the area of the capacitor and d is separation of the planes of the capacitor.
 Eq.~\eqref{eq:Eq21} explains all experimental data observed Biefeld{}-Brown effect.
 The effect depends on the separation of the plates of the capacitor, the closer the plates, the greater the effect.
 The effect depends on the dielectric strength of the material between the electrodes, the higher the strength, the greater the effect.
 The effect depends on the area of the conductor, the greater the area, the greater the effect.
 The effect depends on the voltage difference between the plates, the greater the voltage, the greater effect.
 The effect depends on the volume of the dielectric material, the greater the volume, the greater part of electromagnetic energy concentrates in dielectric material, the greater the effect.

-Electro-gravity constant ${\alpha_g}$ could be found from Buehler \cite{Ref23} experiments.
-Author founds in their experiments with capacitor isolated from electronic wind, that lifting force of charged capacitor depends on energy of this capacitor is
+Electro-gravity constant ${\alpha_g}$ could be found from White et. al \cite{Ref31} experiments.
+Authors measured in their experiments propulsion of asymmetric radio frequency (RF) electric field resonator force in vacuum

-where ${\Delta F}$ is lifting force, ${m}$ is device mass, ${M}$ mass of earth, ${R}$ earth radius and constant ${k}$ equals to ${0.47}$.
-The inserting of numeric values of given constants into \eqref{eq:Eq23} results for numeric value of electro-gravity constant ${\alpha_g = 0.0479}$.
+where ${\Delta F}$ is lifting force, $g$ is gravity acceleration constant, $V$ resonator volume, $E$ electric field strength, $P$ applied power in resonator, $t$ power impulse duration and constant ${\alpha_g}$ is electro-gravity constant.
+The inserting of numeric values (Tab.
+1) into \eqref{eq:Eq23} and calculating least squire line (Fig. 1) slope divided be $g=9.80065$ results for electro-gravity constant in value ${\alpha_g = 2.60\pm 0.47E-9}$ [$\frac{s^2}{m^{2}}$] .